Demirrr/knowledge_base_server/README.md

 **Output**: Filtered graph containing requested entities and relations between them

+### search_observations
+Search for observations within a specific entity's observations that match a query.

+**Input**:
+- `entityName` (string): The name of the entity to search observations for
+- `query` (string): The query string to search within the entity's observations

+**Output**: Array of observation strings that match the query

 ### visualize_graph
 Open an interactive visualization of the knowledge graph in your browser.